 Maria José LO FARO

-Fixed-term Assistant Professor (RTDB) of Physics of matter [FIS/03]
+Fixed-term Assistant Professor (RTDB) of Experimental Physics of Matter and Applications [PHYS-03/A]

 Maria Josè Lo Faro graduated in Physics of Condensed Matter cum laude at the University of Catania in 2013.
 She consolidated her experience in the field of nanostructures for integrated silicon photonics during her Ph.D. at the University of Catania.
 She was a visiting researcher at the Kastler-Brossel Lab (ENS-Paris), where she investigated light propagation in random media by wavefront shaping in S. Gigan’s group.
 In 2017, she was a Postdoc in the Institute for Chemical and Physical Processes (IPCF- CNR) in Messina working in the field of optical nanostructured biosensors and in 2018 she moved to the Institute for Microelectronics and Microsystems (IMM-CNR) in Catania, where she investigated the use of Si nanostructures for lasing.
 Since November 2018, she has been a research fellow at the Physics Dept. at UNICT, where she is currently working on synthesizing and characterizing functional luminescent materials.